-The following highlights the key events and timeline for the DC Budget process.
-(See also a one-page summary on page 18.)
+The following sections highlight the key events and timeline for the DC Budget process.
+See also the infographic on page 12.

 September/October: Agencies Receive Instructions for Developing a Budget Request

 The budget season kicks off in the fall, when each agency submits a detailed line-by-line budget request to the Chief Financial Officer's Office of Budget and Planning.